Sherm Feller was inducted into The

 Dear Red Sox Fans,

-Sherm Feller, the greatest ballpark announcer in Red Sox history passed away eighteen years ago.
+Sherm Feller, the greatest ballpark announcer in Red Sox history passed away twenty years ago.
 Sherm’s famous “Ladies and gentlemen, boys and girls, welcome to Fenway Park” is still used on TV , radio, and even at The MLB Hall of Fame in Cooperstown.
 Sherm’s induction into The Boston Red Sox Hall of Fame is long overdue.
 Please take a minute to send an e-mail to Dick Bresciani, Boston Red Sox Historian, and creator of the Red Sox H.O.F..
 (BrescianiD@redsox.com).
 Ask Mr. Bresciani to lend his support in getting Sherm nominated on the next ballot.
 Please be brief and polite with your comments.
 You may know other members of the nomination committee as well.
 Please contact them.
 Please visit www.shermfeller.com and read the many memories that people have written and consider doing the same.
 You can also visit the Sherm Feller group on Facebook.
 Keeping Sherm Feller’s memory alive is a labor of love for me and a few of my close friends.
 Your help is very much appreciated.
 Thank you for your time.
 Go Sox!

 Click Here For More Information on the nomination process.